LJimenezGracia/FIXnCUT_benchmarking/README.md

 ## Code implementation

-The repository is organized into the following folder tree, which contain the necessary files to perform all detailed tasks and obtained all our results.
+The repository is organized into the following folder tree, which contains all the necessary files and scripts to perform the detailed tasks and reproduce all our results.

 * **01_cellranger_mapping** -->
 * **02_QC** -->